bi503546/GestionAnnonces/README.md

 * Build Project (Ctr+9) and Launch it with Run
 * your apllication will be running at  http://localhost:8091/projet/

 # API Collection
-* La collection de notre APi se trouve dans le doisser Collection Postman dans le projet
+* La collection de notre API se trouve dans le dossier Collection Postman dans le projet